jacobtomlinson/carte-noire/drafts/untitled.md

 The walk is pretty uneventful.
 There's a Chinese lady with a cart who walks the opposite direction as me every day.
 We do a little nod of acknowledgement to each other as we passed each other and go on our merry way.
 I do wonder what her story is, or what would happen if I tried talking to her.
 I Imagine the scenario in my head as I walk.
 Would she be friendly?
 She seems friendly enough, but maybe she wouldn't be in the mood to talk.
 Should I even assume she speaks English?
 What if she's this amazing retired celebrity who moved here to get away from living the high life?
 Suddenly, I arrive at the front of my school.
 I always forget how close it is, and how easily I lose myself in my thoughts while walking.
 The school bus doesn't even bother stopping by my neighborhood since all the kids just walk.
 Not that I would take it if it did.

 I check my watch, and it's 6:40.
 Man, I think, I've gotten pretty good at maintaining this schedule.
 Probably because if I left any later, I'd risk getting beaten up.
 The administrators get in around 7 or 7:15, so I relax on the outside in the meantime.
 There's a faded wooden bench outside the gate facing the street, and I sit there, on the right side, waiting.
 Like clockwork, at 6:45, Schellen sits down on the bench next to me, on the left side.
+He's wearing a vest over a v-neck, baggy jeans, and some Reeboks.
 I never notice where he comes from, and he manages to show up right when my mind starts drifting too far to pay close attention.
 This morning, I lost focus looking at this blue stone on the grass in front of me.
 But honestly, I'd never seen a stone so.. blue before.
 It shone a strong, smooth azure blue, and even though it was a gloomy day, it felt like the sun was reflecting off of it and the color was channeling straight into my eyes.

 "Hey."
 I say